This post may contain affiliate links and/or it may have been a partnership. Please view our policy page for more details.

 Sometimes we have to learn how to properly say things without it coming out wrong.
 There are many times when I have to ask Crystal if she meant such and such when we’re talking because men and women can hear the same exact thing, but yet it means two totally different things.
 That goes back to the Women are Venus and Men are from Mars theory.

 That brings up my next point, as my mother-in-law used to say prior to her passing away, “if you’re not arguing then you’re really not talking.”
 Mind you, I’m not saying arguing every day all day is a good thing.
 I’m talking about having a HEALTHY argument where you BOTH clearly voice your input on the topic.
-This doesn’t mean you get into name calling or belittling one another.
+This doesn’t mean you get into name-calling or belittling one another.

 I’m talking about voicing all of your concerns about things that are damaging to your family and each other.
 You should even talk about things that they may/may not be doing that are upsetting you.

-At the end of a solid argument, there has to be compromise.
+At the end of a solid argument, there has to be compromised.
 In every marriage, there is a good bit of giving and take.
 Without it, then someone ends up resenting someone down the line.
 Be sure to always meet in the middle on issues.
 Come up with a solid agreement before you close out the discussion/argument.

 Remember you are always a team together.
 You are going to be together for life.
 If you keep these five tips for keeping the magnetism alive in your marriage, then you will have a long healthy marriage.